 Click the green check mark to save your work.

-Next stop on the Practice Creation Journey is to add the practice location.
+FieldDoc will deliver you to the practice location page.
+This page is important to grab the location and the extent of your practice.
 Refer to the Practice Type description for instructions on what type of geometry to use (point, line, or polygon) and what your practice location footprint should delineate (footprint or drainage basin).
-Remember to click save before leaving this page.

-Click on the metrics icon to finalize your modeled reductions and add in all targets at the practice level.
+After you have clicked "save" on your location page, FieldDoc delivers you to the metrics page.
+Here you can finalize your modeled reductions and add in all targets at the practice level.

 There is a lot of information to navigate on this page, let's look through it all.

 FieldDoc generates the footprint of the practice based on the geometry that you inputted on the edit location page.
 Often, the pollution reduction models use the area of that practice footprint as an input into the algorithm.
 Often, but not always.
 The system will indicate what sort of geometry is necessary for your selected practice.
 Under the Practice Extent heading you can override the extent pulled from the geometry and location by entering in a custom extent.
-If your geometry is accurate, leave this field blank.
+If your geometry is accurate and should be the input used for calculating the estimated pollution reductions, leave this field blank.

 Any practices that require additional or alternative inputs in order to calculate reductions will have a link here where you can enter that information.
 If you are interested in learning more about the models, links to background documentation is also available here for your edification.